verifa/terraplate/site/content/docs/prologue/introduction.md

 There are existing techniques to help alleviate this, two notable mentions:

-1. [Terraform Workspaces](https://www.terraform.io/cli/workspaces): this only partially solves the issue when you have multiple environments (e.g. prod & dev) for the same infrastructure.
+1. [Terraform Workspaces](https://www.terraform.io/cli/workspaces): only solve the issue when you have multiple environments (e.g. prod & dev) for the same infrastructure, not multiple completely unrelated Root Modules.
 Nonetheless, it helps reduce the amount of copied code.
-Subjectively, we also disagree with this approach as switching workspaces within directories becomes a chore and hinders productivity.
+Check the [FAQ on the subject]({{< relref "../faq/terraplate-vs-tf-workspaces" >}}).
 2. [Terragrunt](https://terragrunt.gruntwork.io/): Terraplate would not exist without Terragrunt.Terragrunt inspired Terraplate and therefore it is no surprise that Terraplate has a similar feel.
 However, there are differences that we feel warranted the development of another tool.
-Check our [FAQ on the subject]({{< relref "../faq/terraplate-vs-terragrunt" >}}).
+Check the [FAQ on the subject]({{< relref "../faq/terraplate-vs-terragrunt" >}}).

 ## Who is it for